RunzelRosinchen/hello-world/README.md

 # hello-world
 My very first repository.
-My name is Rebecca and I'm trying to udnerstand how GitHub works.
+My name is Rebecca and I'm trying to understand how GitHub works.